ParthBibekar/Welearn-bot/README.md

-  -l, --listcourses     display configured courses (ALL) and exit -a, --assignments     show all assignments in given courses, download attachments and exit -d, --dueassignments  show only due assignments, if -a was selected -i [IGNORETYPES ...], --ignoretypes [IGNORETYPES ...]
+  -l, --listcourses     display configured courses (ALL) and exit -a, --assignments     show all assignments in given courses, download attachments and exit -d, --dueassignments  show only due assignments, if -a was selected -u, --urls            show all urls in given courses and exit -i [IGNORETYPES ...], --ignoretypes [IGNORETYPES ...]
                         ignores the specified extensions when downloading, overrides .welearnrc -f, --forcedownload   force download files even if already downloaded/ignored